philsf-biostat/SAR-2022-008-GJ/README.md

 This analysis is part of a larger project and is supported by another analysis, linked below.
 The other analysis employs the same methods here to answer a related research question, using different data from the FEVS survey.

-**Association between leadership commitment and telework satisfaction at NASA (2020): sex-adjusted stratified analysis**
+**Association between leadership commitment and telework satisfaction at NASA (2020): weighted sex-adjusted stratified analysis**

 <https://philsf-biostat.github.io/SAR-2022-007-GJ/>